kinofmat/Yang_resume/docs/index.md

 - Experienced in Java, Python, and Web Development (HTML, CSS, JavaScript )
 - Have some experience in and are familiar with C# and Unity.
 Contributed in some game projects and
 - Familiar with Android App development environment using Visual Studio.
-Developed a simple, functioning tamagotchi mobile app with a group of people.
+Developed a simple, functioning Tamagotchi mobile app with a group of peers.

 ### Basic office skills

 - Familiar with working with Microsoft Office software such as Word or Excel.

 ### Languages
-- Korean, English, Chinese
+- Able to effectively communicate and speak fluently in  Korean, English,  and Chinese.

 ## Internship Experience
 `2018`